 Can Hydroponic Growing be Classified as Organic?

-Most people’s worldviews are shaped by their experiences.
-Looking to modern gardening, preferences between soil and hydroponic growing has come to create distinct vantage points from which these schools of thought view the world.
-To this end, there has arisen a sharp divergence in what individuals consider “organic.”
+Looking at modern gardening, preferences between soil and hydroponic growing have come to create distinct vantage points from which these schools of thought view the world.
+To this end, a sharp divergence has arisen in what individuals consider “organic” between these two methodologies.

 The United States is one of the few countries in the world that allows for the organic certification of hydroponically grown produce.
 Yet, for many organic soil growers, USDA approval is not enough to convince them that a crop is truly organic.
-In fact, the USDA’s choice to back hydroponics growers with organic certifications seems to spread paranoia through a community already steeped in mistrust with the government and big agriculture.
+In fact, the USDA’s choice to back hydroponics growers with organic certifications seems to spread paranoia through a community already steeped in mistrust of the government and big agriculture.

 In an era inundated with controversy in food production – including the bullish tactics of GMO supporting mega-corporations like Monsanto – it’s not a surprise that traditional organic farmers are skeptical about hydroponics.
 To this end, groups like the Organic Farmers Association have made it one of their goals to discredit the organic distinction of hydroponics.